Updated on 1/11/2022

 1. Keep an eye on your thoughts

-Practice observing your thoughts without judging their validity or truthfulness.
+Practice observing your negative thoughts without judging their validity or truthfulness.
 If that sounds hard, you aren’t alone: there’s a reason an increasing number of Americans are taking up yoga and meditation.
 Sign up for a nearby yoga class or take time each morning to meditate.
 These practices teach you how to acknowledge your thoughts — without getting swept up in their tide.

 2. Find your spiral’s source

 When you’re deep in the black cloud of thinking of the worst case scenario, uncovering the spiral’s original spark can be difficult.
 You’re worried about losing your boyfriend, your apartment, and your job — but dig deep to find the root.
 Did this spiral begin because you failed a pop quiz in chemistry class?
 Because you felt a funny lump in your armpit?

 Once you’ve found what caused the spiral, it’s easier to deal with the problem.
 Think about it like killing a fast-growing vine: If you don’t dig out the roots, the leaves will continue spreading indefinitely.

 3. Use your logical brain

 Once you’ve dialed down your catastrophic thinking to its source, take time to dissect your specific anxieties about the issue.
 Now is a great opportunity to practice your meditation skills, lest you fall into yet another spiral during the dissection!
 Perhaps learning how to drive terrifies you, and you’re thinking of the worst situation or a looming threat every time you get behind the wheel.